-First of all, the task of sourcing, procuring and storing all the individual components is handed over to your industrial chain manufacturer.
+First, the task of sourcing, procuring and storing all the individual components is handed over to your industrial leaf chain manufacturer.

-Each chain comes pre-assembled with specially designed leaf chain anchor bolts and blocks.
+Each leaf chain comes pre-assembled with specially designed leaf chain anchor bolts and blocks.

 Coatings, lubricants and surface finishes are applied to the parts according to their specification.The leaf chain and leaf chain anchors are also supplied in protective plastic sleeves to prevent contamination and aid in clean assembly.

 Leaf chain assembly kits bring together a whole family of parts into one unit and can be tailor made to suit the specific requirements of each project.